uk-gov-mirror/ministryofjustice.hmpps-manage-supervisions/doc/adr/0002-start-with-a-monolith.md

 We will do this because monolithic applications are quicker to get started with and iterate.
 A multi-tier architecture does not confer any advantages at this early stage of development, and adds complexity to the iterative process of an early-stage application.
 For our product at this stage we believe that this is a premature optimisation.

+Note that this design does not mean that the application stands alone.
+It will use other MoJ services for access to existing data, or for functionality outside its own bounded context (i.e. authentication).
+The application will act as a microservice within the HMPPS architecture, but will not be internally split into a user interface and API backend.

 ## Consequences